 Design and Copyright : Jeremy Rayner (2018).

 It is printable without needing any support material.
-It is quite a challenging puzzle to assemble (in a fun way), and takes 3 moves to remove the first piece once assembled.
+It is quite a challenging puzzle to assemble (in a fun way), and takes 3 moves to remove the first piece (3 moves includes the move to remove the first piece) once assembled.
 I have tested this puzzle with my Creality CR-10S printer.

 Once the pieces have been printed there is a spoilers assembly video here... https://www.youtube.com/watch?v=Jbq2qYP6-F0